Bass Groove & Harmony in Action: Student Submissions

 and generate multiple musical outcomes

-This is a core objective of Groove Lab, developing a framework that moves students from understanding to application.
+This is a core objective of Groove Lab, developing a framework that moves students from understanding to application, and ultimately toward intentional musical decision-making in time.

 The goal is not just to learn a bass line, but to build the ability to: